broma-arma/BromA-A3-Framework-Mark3/README.md

 *	AGM, TFAR and DAC are fully integrated.
 *	Team killing warning.
 *	Teleporting for the mission maker.
-*	Simple loading screen to avoid desync at mission start.
+*	Loading screen to avoid desync at mission start.
 *	Limit player movement to the AO.
 *	Team Roster.
 *	Respawn system with tickets and respawn waves.
 *	Casualty Cap and Body Removal, taken from the F3 Framework with given credits.
-*	Commander Lock which makes weapons cold.
+*	Commander Lock.
 *	Mission time limit.
 *	Setup Zone for TvTs.
 *	Spawn protection.